Install

 2. Make a change to one of your Terraform resources

-• Resources to be added (if any)
+• Resources to add (if any)

-• Resources to be changed (if any)
+• Resources to change (if any)

-• Resources to be destroyed (if any)
+• Resources to destroy (if any)

 • A summary of all planned changes